kylesayrs/ReadWriteLock/README.md

 # Read Write Lock #
+Lock to allow for concurrent and asynchronous reading but synchronous and sequential writing

 ## Readers ##
 1. Readers asyncronous, meaning multiple reader threads can execute at the same time